+An Ogden School Partnership is a group of schools within a local area who want to collaborate on projects that enhance the teaching and learning of physics.
+They can be a mix of maintained schools, academies, free schools and independent schools.
 A partnership should include between four and 10 schools, and will be led by a partnership co-ordinator at one of the partnership schools.
 This school will be the designated hub school and funding will be managed by them.
 Partnerships can include schools with no specialist physics teachers, schools with a higher than average free school meal percentage, rural schools and any state funded schools.
 Independent schools can be included and should be encouraged to share their resources and knowledge.

 What funding is available?